OutSystems/docs-product/src/develop/ui/patterns/web/layout/layout-popup.md

 ---
 tags: runtime-traditionalweb;
-summary: LayoutPopup is the layout used to display additional off-canvas information.
+summary: Layout Popup is the layout used to display additional off-canvas information.
 ---

 # Layout Popup